dereckpiche/AdAlignLLM/README.md

 # Learning Robust Social Strategies with Large Language Models

 This repository accompanies [*Learning Robust Social Strategies with Large Language Models*](https://arxiv.org/pdf/2511.19405v1) and provides everything needed to reproduce its experiments.
-It lets you pit heterogeneous LLM agents against each other in social dilemmas, fine-tune them with Advantage Alignment, and inspect how negotiation transcripts evolve round by round.
-The code is built around async multi-turn agents that share a base model and swap LoRA adapters per agent or policy.
+It enables you to fine-tune LLMs with RL, Advantage Alignment, and pit heterogeneous LLM agents against each other in social dilemmas.

-If you are new here, think of the repo as:
+## Key Features

-- A collection of Markov game environments (Iterated Prisoner's Dilemma, Trust & Split variants, negotiation tasks, etc.) implemented with a consistent simulator and agent abstraction.
+- **Multi-agent Markov games**: Iterated Prisoner's Dilemma, Trust & Split variants.
-- A LoRA-first multi-agent orchestration layer that launches async multi-turn generations across many agents or policies (see `run_markov_games.py` and the `LinearRunner`), hot-swapping per-agent LoRA adapters on a shared base model via vLLM.
-- A training stack that turns conversation logs into trajectories, applies multiple credit assignment methods, and fine-tunes LLM policies via RL or supervised objectives.
-- Runners and analytics scripts (renderers, statistics collectors) so you can quickly iterate on new environments or policy variants.

----

-## Key capabilities

-- **Async multi-agent multi-turn rollouts**: Agents act concurrently at each timestep via `asyncio`, and multiple Markov games can run in parallel. vLLM’s async engine plus `LoRARequest` support lets you hot-swap adapters per agent without reloading the base model.
+- **Async multi-turn rollouts**: Agents act concurrently via `asyncio` with hot-swappable LoRA adapters on shared base models (vLLM).
-- **LoRA training for many agents**: `AdapterWrapper` registers one adapter per agent on a shared HF model. `TrainerAdAlign`, `TrainerNaive`, and `TrainerSumRewards` then optimize the corresponding adapters.
+- **Analysis tools**: Renderers and statistics collectors for qualitative evaluation.

 ---